canonical/mlflow-operator/docs/how-to/deploy-kubeflow-mlflow-ck8s-aws.rst

 Integrating Charmed MLflow with Charmed Kubeflow v2 on Charmed Kubernetes
 =========================================================================

-Welcome to the guide on how to integrate Charmed MLflow on `Charmed Kubernetes <https://ubuntu.com/kubernetes/charmed-k8s>`_.
-In this guide, we will guide you through the process of integrating charm MLflow with the Charmed Kubeflow on the Charmed Kubernetes.
+In this guide, we will guide you through the process of integrating Charmed MLflow with Charmed Kubeflow on `Charmed Kubernetes <https://ubuntu.com/kubernetes/charmed-k8s>`_.

 Prerequisites
 --------------
 We assume that:

 * You have access to a Charmed Kubernetes cluster using ``kubectl``.
-If you don't have a cluster set up, you can follow `this guide <https://discourse.charmhub.io/t/create-a-charmed-kubernetes-cluster-for-use-with-an-mlops-platform-on-aws/11634>`_ to deploy one on AWS.
+If you don't have a cluster set up, you can follow the `creation guide <../create-ck8s-aws>`_ to deploy one on AWS.
 * You have deployed the Charmed Kubeflow bundle.
 If you don't have it, here is `a guide <https://discourse.charmhub.io/t/deploying-charmed-kubeflow-to-charmed-kubernetes-on-aws/11667>`_ on how to do it.
 * You have deployed the Charmed MLflow bundle.
-If you don't have it, here is a guide on how to do it: :ref:`deploy_mlflow_ck8s_label` .
+To see how, follow our `deployment guide <../deploy-ck8s-aws>`_.

 Deploy resource dispatcher
 --------------------------